 There are several types of opt-ins that can be used in email marketing:

 This is the most common and reliable opt-in method.
-It involves a two-step process where the prospective customers first submits their email address and then receives a confirmation email.
+It involves a two-step process where the prospective customers first submit their email addresses and then receive a confirmation email.

 They must then click a link in the confirmation email to complete the opt-in process.

-This ensures that the interested prospects really wants to receive emails from the company and helps to reduce spam complaints.
+This ensures that the interested prospects really want to receive emails from the company and helps to reduce spam complaints.